professorplumb/ValidAJAX/README.md

 ### Events

 ValidAJAX sends custom events you can listen to in order to customize its behavior even more.
-For example, the sample application uses `beforeFormInitialization` and `afterFormInitialization` to add the `validating` class to the form, which allows us to mask it off via CSS during validation.
+For example, the sample application uses `beforeSubmitValidation` and `afterSubmitValidation` to add the `validating` class to the form, which allows us to mask it off via CSS during validation.

 #### `beforeFormInitialization.validajax`